 Tip: here are eight ways to support your staff to maximize their success.

 The nail salon business is highly profitable, but it’s competitive too.
 Here are a few marketing techniques to help you attract and retain guests.
-You can also:
+You can also explore various nail promotion ideas to stand out in the competitive market.
+Some strategies include:

 • Advertise in local media announcing your opening and promoting your services